sheltermanager/asm3/src/static/pages/manual/_sources/documents.rst.txt

 The following tokens can also be used to add email addresses to the template::

+  {{TO example@email.com}}
   {{FROM example@email.com}}
   {{CC example@email.com}}
   {{BCC example@email.com}}

+Note that the TO token will be ignored if you are using this template with a mail merge.

 More than one email address can be included by adding the address seperated by a comma::